DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 ## Setting up Remote Filtering

-You can handle the Grid filtering state changes to request data from the server with the corresponding filters applied if your data service supports filtering operations.
+You can handle Grid filtering state changes to request data from the server with the corresponding filters applied if your data service supports filtering operations.

 Filtering options are updated once an end-user modifies a text within a Filter Row editor or other filtering control.
 Handle filtering option changes using the `FilteringState` plugin's `onFiltersChange` event and request data from the server using the applied filtering options.
 Once the filtered data is received from the server, pass it to the `Grid` component's `rows` property.